Balios Double Canopy Review

 In our high wind test, however, this umbrella performed relatively well.
 It wasn't particularly strong or confidence-inducing at 40 mph (with the canopy directed head-on into the wind), and it inverted at 25 mph when we had the canopy catching the wind.
 It did, nonetheless, revert easily and without any signs of damage.
 Roughly two-thirds of the ribs are made of fiberglass, with the rest steel, and this appeared to be adequate to resist damage to the metal parts.
 The double/split canopy design helped diffuse some of the energy of the wind as well, helping to avoid true damage.
 Of the compact umbrellas, this model is among the best for durability.

 Ease of Use

-The Balios gets very high marks for Style.
-The wooden handle is timeless and classy, lending a very nice look and feel.
-The black canopy is very classic as well.
-The umbrella comes with a sleeve to make it slimmer and more tidy looking, and it features a half-zipper that makes it much easier to get it back into the sleeve, then allows you to further slim it down when you zip it closed.
+The Balios gets very high marks for style.
+The wooden handle is timeless and classy, lending to a very elegant look and feel.
+The black canopy is classic as well, and of course, more versatile and unassuming.

 This model comes with a sleeve to make it slimmer and more tidy looking, and it features a half-zipper to aid in the process of packing and unpacking.
 Great for fancier events as well as a casual commute through town, we feel the simple yet tasteful design is much more likely to be appealing to the masses than particular patterns or bright color blocks.

 Good looks and fair price combine here for a great value.
 We think this competitor is a steal for the quality you get and cannot recommend it enough.